idrinth-thalui/core/dialogue/places/IdrinthFollowerDialogueHoldWhiterunIdle.md

 - Whiterun is the second-eldest human city in Skyrim.
 - It is said that the Snow Elves shunned the hill Dragonsreach is build upon.
 - It's quite common in Whiterun hold to meet the Companions.
 Or Anoriath hunting for game.
+- The plains of Whiterun are spectacular in spring - rolling hills full of flowers.